Azure/spark-cdm-connector/documentation/overview.md

 #### Handling Date and Time Formats

-Date and Time datatype values are handled as normal for Spark and Parquet, and in CSV are read/written in ISO 8601 format.
+Date and Time datatype values are handled as normal for Spark and parquet, and in CSV are read/written in ISO 8601 format.

 In CDM, DateTime datatype values are *interpreted as UTC*, and in CSV written in ISO 8601 format, e.g.
 2020-03-13 09:49:00Z.

-DateTimeOffset values intended for recording local time instants are handled differently in Spark and Parquet from CSV.
+DateTimeOffset values intended for recording local time instants are handled differently in Spark and parquet from CSV.
 While CSV and other formats can express a local time instant as a structure, comprising a datetime and a UTC offset, formatted in CSV like, 2020-03-13 09:49:00-08:00, Parquet and Spark don’t support such structures.
 Instead, they use a TIMESTAMP datatype that allows an instant to be recorded in UTC time (or in some unspecified time zone).

 The Spark CDM connector will convert a DateTimeOffset value in CSV to a UTC timestamp.
-This will be persisted as a Timestamp in Parquet and if subsequently persisted to CSV, the value will be serialized as a DateTimeOffset with a +00:00 offset.
+This will be persisted as a Timestamp in parquet and if subsequently persisted to CSV, the value will be serialized as a DateTimeOffset with a +00:00 offset.
 Importantly, there is no loss of temporal accuracy – the serialized values represent the same instant as the original values, although the offset is lost.
 Spark systems use their system time as the baseline and normally express time using that local time.
 UTC times can always be computed by applying the local system offset.
 Note that for Azure systems in all regions, system time is always UTC, so all timestamp values will normally be in UTC.

 As Azure system values are always UTC, when using implicit write, where a CDM definition is derived from a dataframe, timestamp columns are translated to attributes with CDM DateTime datatype, which implies a UTC time.

-If it is important to persist a local time and the data will be processed in Spark or persisted in Parquet, then it is recommended to use a DateTime attribute and keep the offset in a separate attribute, for example as a signed integer value representing minutes.
+If it is important to persist a local time and the data will be processed in Spark or persisted in parquet, then it is recommended to use a DateTime attribute and keep the offset in a separate attribute, for example as a signed integer value representing minutes.
 In CDM, DateTime values are UTC, so the offset must be applied when needed to compute local time.